liudmilitas/fullstack-react-game-app/README.md

 ## Key Features
  - Bundled with Webpack, no *create-react-app* used
- - React hooks & functional components
+ - React functional components with hooks
  - State management with Redux & Redux Toolkit
  - Simple JWT User Authentication with Django REST Framework
  - Responsive TailwindCSS-based design